Show All

 e) to assist in urban regeneration, by encouraging the recycling of derelict and other urban land.

-Whether a site does not "strongly perform" those purposes - the requirement to be classed as grey belt - is subjective.
+Whether a site does not "strongly contribute" to those purposes - the requirement to be classed as grey belt - is subjective.
 The best way of making that judgement is likely to be to look at the council's own Green Belt Assessment, carried out when local authorities prepare a new local development plan.
 The Green Belt Assessment will divide the whole of the green belt into separate parcels and then consider to what extent those parcels contribute to each of the five green belt objectives.

 How can homes be built on grey belt land?